I live in Springvale and am an active member of the local community.

 I promoted community pride during my mayoral term and supported projects that further developed Greater Dandenong as a city which is a vibrant, connected and caring place.

-I will continue to listen to the views of residents and advocate strongly on their behalf.
+I will continue to listen to the views of residents and advocate h1ly on their behalf.